uberskigeek/appsody-stack-tools/README.md

-## test-stack.sh options
+## test-project.sh options
 ### Initializing a new project with an apposdy Stack
 - -a or --appsody_repo - the appsody repo the stack will be pulled from
 - -s or --stack - the name of the stack to use.
 - -t or --template - the name of the template to use if none is defined the default will be used.

-example: `./test-stack.sh -a appsody-hub -s java-openliberty -t default`
+example: `./test-project.sh -a incubator -s java-openliberty -t default`

 ### Using a project from a git repository
 - -g or --gitrepo - the git repository you want to clone (copied from the clone